oddnerd/edu/CONTRIBUTING.md

 4. Develop

 The pride of this repository is code quality!
-In the [build configuration](Cargo.toml), all[^1] warnings available has been enabled, and all[^1] warnings have been upgraded to errors.
+In the [build configuration](Cargo.toml), all[^1] warnings available have been enabled, and all[^1] warnings have been upgraded to errors.
 This project also uses static analysis via Clippy and dynamic analysis via Miri passing all[^1] checks.

 [^1]: Technically not all lints are enabled as some are contradictory and
-      cannot be simultaneously enabled alongside a handful which for stylistic reasons remain suppressed.
+      cannot be simultaneously enabled alongside a handful which for, stylistic reasons, remain suppressed.

 5. Commit